If you’re flying in economy, there’s not much to look forward to. However, there’s one sight that brightens up everyone’s faces; the snack cart.

 Occasionally, Orlando Airport will put out a modern art display in their new Terminal C building called “Lightly Salted” reminding us of the days when Southwest gave out bags of peanuts on board their planes.

 I didn’t realize how much I identified each airline with a specific snack.
-I look forward to the snack cart rolling down the aisle and the one flight I slept through it, I really felt like I missed out on something special.
+I look forward to the snack cart rolling down the aisle and on the one flight I slept through it, I really felt like I missed out on something special.

 This post first appeared on Your Mileage May Vary